 Prior to NCF, Bryan got his undergrad in theology, and later, an MBA.
 He thought he wanted to be a pastor, but discovered that wasn’t for him.
 Though some early mentors, he found he had a gift for marking and strategy – and he was instrumental in leading a handful of companies to double-digit growth and led one company to make the Inc. 500 list of fastest-growing companies – twice.
 In 2005, he started a consulting firm focused on marketing strategy and sales team effectiveness.
 In his role as a consultant and coach, Bryan has worked with nearly 70 organizations, ranging from start-ups to the Fortune 500.
 His clients included such companies as Johnson & Johnson, United Airlines, Capital One, and Bauch & Lomb.

 Bryan has served as an adjunct faculty member at California Baptist University teaching business ethics.
 He is also a passionate outdoorsman and a Wilderness First Responder.
 He hikes up to 400+ miles a year in the local mountains and in the High Sierras.
-He is also a rock climber, CrossFitter, and a champion for encouraging people to get fit after 50.
+He is also a rock climber, CrossFitter, and a champion of fitness after 50.
 With his good friend Bob Fry, he produces a weekly podcast where he interviews guests that are living with intention and transforming their businesses and communities.

 Bryan married his high school sweetheart, Becky, 30+ years ago.
 They are now “empty-nesters” with two married children, Westley and Courtney, and a grandbaby, Conrad.